o3de/o3de.org/content/docs/atom-guide/core-systems/rpi/pass-system/authoring-passes.md

 ### Root Pass
 At the basis of the pass system is a **root pass**, which begins the tree of nested child passes.
 Each pass is registered within its parent pass to establish the overall context of the passes.
 A pass can be either a render pass or a sub-root with nested child passes.

 By default, the root pass in Atom's main renderer is *MainPipeline.pass*.
-This can be changed in the pipeline asset file *MainRenderPipeline.azasset*.
-(The pipeline asset file can also be changed in the file *dev/bootstrap.cfg* via the parameter `m_defaultPipelineAssetPath`)
+You can change the root pass in Atom's default pipeline asset file *MainRenderPipeline.azasset*.
+Furthermore, if you want to change Atom's default pipeline asset, edit the `m_defaultPipelineAssetPath` parameter in the file `bootstrap.cfg`.

 ### Pass Registry
 The **pass registry** contains the registry of all possible passes.
 In order to use a pass in a pipeline, they must be included in the pass registry.
 Note that the pass registry can contain passes that are never used.
 You can add a pass into the pass registry file *PassTemplates.azasset* by including the name of the pass template and a path to the *.pass* file through the `Name` and `Path` properties.